sana33/SDCOR/Readme.md

   * #### "Progress by Chunk:" static text box

-    This field shows the gradual progress of the scalable clustering algorithm or the chosen density-based anomaly algorithm, in terms of successive chunks or blocks of data, respectively.
+    This field shows the gradual progress of scalable clustering in terms of successive chunks.

-  * #### "Temp AUC:" static text box
+  * #### "Temp ROC/PR:" static text box

-    This field displays the AUC outcome obtained through the last run of the proposed method, out of the _TotRun_ number of execution times.
+    This field displays the AUC outcomes obtained through the last run of the proposed method, out of the _TotRun_ number of execution times.

   * #### "Temp Time(sec):" static text box